Dwalden2021/1600_Final/JScode.md

 #JavaScript code

 Here is where we will be creating a single javascript function to be used in our HTML page.
-This little funciton will take the two inputs from the user, put them together and change the header of the page.
-Same as the CSS, I will not be going into detail on this code.
-Both of those could be a toutorial all their own.
+This little function will take the two inputs from the user, put them together and change the header of the page.
+Same as the CSS, I will not be going into great detail on this code.
+Both of these subjects could be a tutorial  all their own.

 You will start out with creating a function:
 ```javascript